atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

      Bitbucket: [Upgrading Bitbucket with zero downtime](https://confluence.atlassian.com/bitbucketserver/upgrade-bitbucket-without-downtime-1038780379.html){.external}

 !!! note "All supported Jira versions are zero-downtime compatible"
-     The minimum supported version of Jira Data Center in the Data Center Helm Charts is `8.19`.
+     The minimum supported version of Jira in the Data Center Helm Charts is `8.19`.
      Considering any Jira version later than 8.x is zero-downtime compatible, all supported Jira Data Center versions are zero-downtime compatible.

 Based on the scenario follow one of these options in the next step: